juren53/HST-Metadata/Docs/Offset-error-fix-process.md

 ### Description of Process to Fix Offset Errors and Warnings in JPEG images

-The following steps fix the offset errors and warning messages reported by ExifTool and exiv2 metadata utilities.
+The following steps fix the offset errors and warning messages associated with JPEG image files reported by ExifTool and exiv2 metadata utilities.
 These steps outline how a program would automate the process and make the JPEG images viewable in the NARA Catalog.